 ACEIs or ARBs may alter ACE2, and variation in ACE2 expression may in part be responsible for disease virulence.
-However, the first substantial study to examine the association between plasma ACE2 concentrations and the use of ACEIs/ARBs does not support this hypothesis: in two large cohorts from the pre-COVID-19 era, plasma concentrations of ACE2 were markedly higher in men than in women, but not with ACEI/ARB use (Sama 2020).
+However, the first substantial study to examine the association between plasma ACE2 concentrations and the use of ACEIs/ARBs did not support this hypothesis: in two large cohorts from the pre-COVID-19 era, plasma concentrations of ACE2 were markedly higher in men than in women, but not with ACEI/ARB use (Sama 2020).
 A recent review of 12 animal studies and 12 human studies overwhelmingly implies that administration of both drug classes does not increase ACE2 expression (Sriram 2020).

-The second study looked at a possible independent relationship between ACEI/ARBs and the susceptibility to COVID-19 (Mancia 2020).
-The authors matched 6,272 Italian cases (positive for SARS-CoV-2) with 30,759 beneficiaries of the Regional Health Service (controls) according to sex, age, and municipality of residence.
-There was no evidence that ACE inhibitors or ARBs modify susceptibility to COVID-19.
+- Comparing 6272 Italian cases (positive for SARS-CoV-2) to 30,759 controls (matched for sex, age, and municipality of residence), no evidence was found that ACE inhibitors or ARBs modify susceptibility to COVID-19 (Mancia 2020).
 The results applied to both sexes as well as to younger and older persons.

-In conclusion, ACE inhibitors and/or ARBs should not be discontinued (Bavishi 2020, Sriram 2020, Vaduganathan 2020).
-At least four registered randomized trials plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
+In conclusion, ACE inhibitors and/or ARBs should not be discontinued.
+Several randomized trials plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
 According to a brief review, adjuvant treatment and continuation of pre-existing statin therapy could improve the clinical course of patients with COVID-19, either by their immunomodulatory action or by preventing cardiovascular damage (Castiglion 2020).
 In a retrospective study on 13,981 patients in Hubei Province, China, the use of statins was independently associated with lower all-cause mortality (5,2% vs 9,4%).
 However, an observational cohort study using data from Danish nationwide registries, 843/4842 (17%) COVID-19 patients redeemed a prescription of statins in the 6 months prior to COVID-19 diagnosis.
 Recent statin exposure was not associated with an increased or decreased risk of all-cause mortality or severe infection (Butt 2020).
 Randomized controlled trials involving statin treatment for COVID-19 are needed.